Roytsai27/Dual-Attentive-Tree-aware-Embedding/Readme.md

 ## Model Architecture
 DATE consists of three stages.
 The first stage pre-trains a tree-based classifier to generate cross features of each transaction.
 The second stage is a dual attentive mechanism that learns both the interactions among cross features and the interactions among importers, HS codes, and cross features.
 The third stage is the dual-task learning by jointly optimizing illicitness classification and revenue prediction.
-The overall architecture is depicted in Figure 2.
+The overall architecture is depicted in the below figure.

 ![](figures/model_architecture.jpg)